-To learn more about microfinance and to enroll into this course visit : http://www.uncdf.org/mfdl/
+To learn more about microfinance and to enroll in this course visit: http://www.uncdf.org/mfdl/

-The Microfinance Distance Learning Course was designed for new entrants to the field of microfinance and has appealed to a broad range of people, including policy makers, donors, practitioners, academics and students.
-Staff of microfinance operations have found this course extremely useful – a chance to step back and see how their work fits into global microfinance initiatives.
+The Microfinance Distance Learning Course was designed for new entrants to the field of microfinance and has appealed to a broad range of people, including policymakers, donors, practitioners, academics, and students.
+The staff of microfinance operations has found this course extremely useful – a chance to step back and see how their work fits into global microfinance initiatives.